MABackoffice/fmi-crosscheck-tools/NEW-VENDOR.md

 GitHub User Names:
 ```

-Note that the `Vendor Name` is how your company or organizations name will
+Note that the `Vendor Name` is how your company or organization's name will
 appear on the FMI web site.
 The `Vendor ID` should be a unique identifier
 (only letters and numbers, no spaces or special characters) that isn't already
 claimed by another vendor (see here for [a list of claimed vendor